h4rkon/slides/MLFlow.md

 ### Details

-- **Real-time Serving:** MLflow supports real-time model serving, allowing models to be exposed via REST APIs for inference.
+- **Real-time Serving:** MLFlow supports real-time model serving, allowing models to be exposed via REST APIs for inference.

 - **Batch Deployment:** Users can deploy models for batch processing, making it suitable for offline and large-scale inferencing tasks.

-- **Edge Deployment:** MLflow enables edge deployment, bringing machine learning models to edge devices and IoT applications.
+- **Edge Deployment:** MLFlow enables edge deployment, bringing machine learning models to edge devices and IoT applications.

 - **Serverless Deployment:** The platform supports serverless deployment options, reducing operational overhead.

-- **Scaling:** MLflow offers scalability features for handling varying workloads and demand.
+- **Scaling:** MLFlow offers scalability features for handling varying workloads and demand.

-In essence, Model Deployment in MLflow empowers organizations to deploy machine learning models in the most suitable environments for their use cases.
+In essence, Model Deployment in MLFlow empowers organizations to deploy machine learning models in the most suitable environments for their use cases.

 ---
-# MLflow Capabilities - Explained
+# MLFlow Capabilities - Explained

 ## Model Monitoring